nextcloud/desktop/doc/installing.rst

 users will also update their sync clients via package manager, and the client will display a notification when an update is available.

-Linux users must also have a password manager enabled, such as GNOME Keyring or KWallet, so that the sync client can login automatically.

 Improvements and New Features
 -----------------------------